 Hello!!
 Friends hope you are doing great at home and also feeling bored.
 So, you are in the right place.
-Previously we completed two-part of our HTML Tutorial, which was Basic of HTML.
+Previously we completed two-part of our HTML5 Tutorials, which were Basic HTML.
 Now we are going to start the Advanced part.

 If you missed the previous articles, then please check once HTML Tutorial 102.